 .

-Either create your own content, or you can use the following Markdown in your index.md
+Create your own content or use the following Markdown in your index.md

 file: